fastify/fastify-dx/docs/svelte/virtual-modules.md

 **Fastify DX** relies on [virtual modules](https://github.com/rollup/plugins/tree/master/packages/virtual) to save your project from having too many boilerplate files.
 Virtual modules are a [Rollup](https://rollupjs.org/guide/en/) feature exposed and fully supported by [Vite](https://vitejs.dev/).
 When you see imports that start with `/dx:`, you know a Fastify DX virtual module is being used.

 Fastify DX virtual modules are **fully ejectable**.
-For instance, the starter template relies on the `/dx:root.vue` virtual module to provide the Vue shell of your application.
-If you copy the `root.vue` file [from the fastify-dx-svelte package](https://github.com/fastify/fastify-dx/blob/main/packages/fastify-dx-svelte/virtual/root.vue) and place it your Vite project root, **that copy of the file is used instead**.
-In fact, the starter template already comes with a custom `root.vue` of its own to include UnoCSS.
+For instance, the starter template relies on the `/dx:root.svelte` virtual module to provide the Vue shell of your application.
+If you copy the `root.svelte` file [from the fastify-dx-svelte package](https://github.com/fastify/fastify-dx/blob/main/packages/fastify-dx-svelte/virtual/root.svelte) and place it your Vite project root, **that copy of the file is used instead**.
+In fact, the starter template already comes with a custom `root.svelte` of its own to include UnoCSS.

-Aside from `root.vue`, the starter template comes with two other virtual modules already ejected and part of the local project — `context.js` and `layouts/default.vue`.
+Aside from `root.svelte`, the starter template comes with two other virtual modules already ejected and part of the local project — `context.js` and `layouts/default.svelte`.
 If you don't need to customize them, you can safely removed them from your project.

 ### `/dx:root.svelte`

-This is the root Vue component.
-It's used internally by `/dx:create.js` and provided as part of the starter template.
+This is the root Svelte component.
+It's provided as part of the starter template.
 You can use this file to add a common layout to all routes.
 The version provided as part of the starter template includes [UnoCSS](https://github.com/unocss/unocss)'s own virtual module import, necessary to enable its CSS engine.

 ```html
 <script>